AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 We previously introduced **STLC** as the syntactic category, containing contexts as objects and substitutions as morphisms.
 However, we then presented **OPE** as yet another category with contexts as objects.
 Why single out **STLC** as the category which characterizes syntax?
 Well, the conversion relation is an integral part of the syntax, and **OPE** does not contain the morphisms needed to define $\beta$-conversion.
 In contrast, **STLC** contains all substitutions as well as all embeddings, since embeddings can be viewed as restricted substitutions. **OPE** is a *wide subcategory* of **STLC**: it contains all the objects of **STLC** but only some of its morphisms.

-We review identity substitution here (previously defined in [@sec:substitutions]).
+We review identity substitution here (previously defined in [@Sec:substitutions]).
 Composition is elementwise substitution of terms in a substitution.

 ~~~{.agda}
     idₛ : ∀ {Γ} → Sub Γ Γ